Henriette of Cleves: Duchess of Nevers and Rethel

 After her eldest brother Francis had died in 1562 and brother James in 1564 without leaving heirs, Henriette became the suo jure 4th Duchess of Nevers and Countess of Rethel.
-She had been left with enormous debts from her late father and brothers, but managed well her lands and brought the financial situation back in order.
+She had been left with enormous debts from her late father and brothers, but managed her lands well and brought the financial situation back in order.
 Her profits were such that she eventually became one of the chief creditors of France's unstable state during the Wars of Religion.

 Henriette died at the Hôtel de Nevers in Paris, on 24 June 1601 at the age of 58.
 She was buried in Nevers Cathedral at the side of her husband, who had preceded her in death in 1595.